openhealthcare/opal/doc/docs/reference/opal_application.md

 #### OpalApplication.modify_extract

-A list of callables or string paths to functions that will be called on an extract after it has been generated and before it is zipped and returned to the user.
+A list of callables or string paths to functions that will be called after the files in an extract have been generated but before it is zipped and returned to the user.

-The callables is passed
- * The episodes that are returned by the query.
- * The directory where the zip files for all the subrecords have been stored.
- * The user who made the query.

 ```python
 class MyApplication(Application):